 Xylème offers a residential consultation service for private tree owners.
 The consultation is intended to provide a general understanding of the tree, all in simplified technical terms.

-Based on more than 10 years of experience exclusively in arboriculture and urban forestry, the Xylème professional is able to diagnose the various problems that can affect your trees, including:
+Based on over 15 years of experience exclusively in arboriculture and urban forestry, the Xylème professional is able to diagnose the various problems that can affect your trees, including:

 - Identification of health problems (decline, growth)

 - Detection of diseases and insects (emerald ash borer)

 - Identification of structural defects (cavity, bark detachment, deformation)

 In addition, Xylème has excellent knowledge and accreditations in the diagnosis of hazardous trees and risk management.
 The use of specialized methods and tools is often required to quantify the extent to which a tree with structural weaknesses represents a hazard in its environment.